 - Once the grill pan is hot, sear each side of the watermelon for 1-2 minutes.

 - Place watermelon on serving dish and allow to cool slightly.

 - Crumble cheese over top of grilled watermelon.

 - Sprinkle with basil leaves and pinch of sea salt.

-- Drizzle balsamic vinegar just before serving.
+- Drizzle each slice with balsamic glaze just before serving.